openhab/openhab-addons/bundles/org.openhab.binding.alarmdecoder/README.md

 ### lrr

 The `lrr` thing reports messages sent to a Long Range Radio (LRR) or emulated LRR device.
-These are specifically formatted messages as described in the [SIA DC-05-1999.09](http://www.alarmdecoder.com/wiki/index.php/File:SIA-ContactIDCodes_Protocol.pdf) standard for Contact ID reporting.
+These are normally specifically formatted messages as described in the [SIA DC-05-1999.09](http://www.alarmdecoder.com/wiki/index.php/File:SIA-ContactIDCodes_Protocol.pdf) standard for Contact ID reporting.
+They can also, depending on configuration, be other types of messages as described [here](http://www.alarmdecoder.com/wiki/index.php/LRR_Support).
 For panels that support multiple partitions, the partition for which a given lrr thing will receive messages can be defined.

 * `partition` (default = 0) Partition for which to receive LRR events (0 = All)